 Some things to keep in mind on the flyer:

 Currently, Animal Control does not pick up stray pets in Kansas City.
-They not pick up healthy or outdoor cats or kittens.
+They do not pick up healthy or outdoor cats or kittens.
 For wildlife inquiries, please go to the Lakeside Nature Center website.

 Due to Coronavirus Outbreak, our Admissions Department currently is open 10:00am-5:00pm daily.